WHAT IS OASIS?

 WHO IS INVOLVED

-Our Fall 2012 and Fall 2013cohorts have included participants from across the STEM fields at the following institutions:
+Our Fall 2012, Fall 2013, and Spring 2015 cohorts have included participants from across the STEM fields at the following institutions:

 Graphics of Involved Schools (OASIS)

 CANCELLATION AND REFUNDS

 STEM-UP PA™ reserves the right to cancel or reschedule events and courses at its own discretion.
 Should a program be cancelled by the STEM-UP PA™ for any reason, a full refund will be issued.
 Cancellations received in writing to Ms. Yvonne Dunst (firstname.lastname@example.org) for individual registrants more than 7 days prior to the start of a program or event are eligible for a 50% refund of fees paid.
 No refunds will be issued for cancellations received from individual registrants 6 or less days prior to the start of the event.